AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-configure-grouping-identifying-fields.md

 ![reorder fields](_images/reorder-fields.gif)

-## Consolidate fields
+## Link fields

-For fields that contain the same type of information under a different name, you can consolidate them by dragging and dropping one field onto the other.
+For fields that contain the same type of information under a different name, you can link them by dragging and dropping one field onto the other.

 ![consolidate fields](_images/consolidate-fields.gif)